vijaypsamy/listing-app/README.md

 Considerations -

+Gateway, nats-server, listing svc and mongodb run on Docker.
 For demo purpose both the app and build server are in 1 EC2 instance.
 Build/deploy is implemented in Ansible to demonstrate concepts instead of an automation setup such as Jenkins.